On Friday, 26 February, the international workshop City on the Sea: Diocletian’s Palace, displacement, and space will take place in a digital format.

-The editorial board invites all interested authors to submit scientific papers for publishing in the journal Život umjetnosti (106-2020).
+The editorial board call to submit papers for publishing in the journal Život umjetnosti (108–2021).

 The participants of the international workshop „Confrotantions: Sessions in East European Art History“, organized by the Institute of Advanced Studies (UCL), visited the Institute of Art History in Zagreb on 20 March 2019.
 They were hosted and introduced to the activities of the Institute by Ms Sandra Križić Roban, PhD.